The terms and acronyms used are given here to make it easier to read and understand the website.

 SbD – Safety by Design

-SbD is the process of addressing safety issues in both the R&D (Research & Development) and design phases of technologies (e.g. nanotechnology), through the integration of hazard identification and risk assessment methods early in the design process in order to eliminate or minimise the risks of harm through the construction and life of the product being designed.
+SbD is the process of addressing safety issues in both the R&D (Research & Development) and design phases of technologies (e.g., nanotechnology), through the integration of hazard identification and risk assessment methods early in the design process in order to eliminate or minimise the risks of harm through the construction and life of the product being designed.
 It is a modifying process through received scientific evidence in order that the products where SbD is applied are safer and do not endanger the public.
+The main belief behind the SbD is to engineer out the unwanted impact of nanomaterials on the bio-environmental system by using the existing knowledge of NMs adversities and hazardous effects.

 TRL-Technology Readiness Level